Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 The game is designed, balanced and fully illustrated.
 Your backing takes it to press.

-$8-13Bglobal TCG market, growing double digits
+$8-13Bglobal TCG market, by industry estimates

 100%of the launch set designed, balanced and illustrated